With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Medicines, drugs, tablets for the treatment of Parenchymal bleeding:

-Bryntsalov-A CJSC Russia
+CJSC "Bryntsalov-A" Russia

-Antihemorrhagic drugs.
+Antihemorrhagic agents.
 Fibrinolysis inhibitors.

 Why is parenchymal bleeding dangerous and how to stop it?